Why it was hard to sell or buy a home in Vancouver in 1981

 Interest rates were the stumbling point

-Many Vancouver homeowners were in a state of high anxiety 38 years ago.
+Many Vancouver homeowners were in a state of high anxiety as of the late summer of 1981.

 That's because their homes reportedly had the highest prices in North America and they came with corresponding high-priced mortgages that were hard to carry.